sealkeen/MediaStreamer/Readme.md

 ## Overview
-SQLServer (Net40) / SQLite (NetCoreApp3.1) based application aimed to support cross-platform audio streaming / listening experience.
+SQLite and .Net (Core) based application aimed to support cross-platform audio streaming / listening experience.
+Right now the functional of the project is limited to Music Explorer (Create music library and edit its content (e.g. tags, albums, genres, artists).

 Current versions support :
 WPF .Net 4.0 builds for Windows;
 WPF .Net Core 3.1 build for Windows;